Your WorkCover insurance obligations

-All WorkSafe insurance policy holders are provided with a user name and password to access Online employer services.
-Online employer services allows you to manage you policy and meet your policy obligations online.
+All employers registered for WorkCover insurance are provided with a user name and password to access Online Employer Services.
+Online Employer Services allows you to manage your insurance and meet your obligations online.

-More information on managing your policy can be found at Manage Your WorkSafe Insurance Policy.
+More information on managing your obligations can be found at Manage Your WorkCover Insurance.

-If you fail to take out WorkSafe insurance, and one of your workers suffers an injury at work, WorkSafe may still pay compensation.
-However, the cost of compensation provided to your worker will be recovered from you and you may also face a significant fine.
-The penalties are outlined in WorkSafe's premium rulings.
+If you fail to register for WorkCover insurance, and one of your workers suffers an injury at work, the VWA may still pay compensation.
+However, the cost of compensation provided to your worker may be recovered from you and you may also face a significant fine.
+The penalties are outlined in the VWA's premium rulings and guidelines.